Cyber Security

 • Up-to-date devices and software

-The CIS Critical Security Controls framework encompasses all the elements of Cyber Essentials plus a prescriptive, prioritised set of cybersecurity best practices and defensive actions that can help prevent the most pervasive and dangerous attacks, and support compliance in a multi-framework era.
-These actionable best practices for cyber defence are formulated by a group of IT experts using the information gathered from actual attacks and their effective defences.
-The CIS Controls provide specific guidance and a clear pathway for organisations to achieve the goals and objectives described by multiple legal, regulatory, and policy frameworks.
+The CIS Critical Security Controls framework encompasses all the elements of Cyber Essentials, plus a prescriptive, prioritised set of cybersecurity best practices and defensive actions.
+These can help prevent the most pervasive and dangerous attacks, and support compliance in a multi-framework era.

 • Do we know what is connected to our systems and networks?